tahsinrukaiya/SEMESTER-PROJECT-1/README.md

 1.Clone the repo:
 git clone https://github.com/tahsinrukaiya/SEMESTER-PROJECT-1.git

-Install the Live Preview extension in VSCode
+2.Install the Live Preview extension in VSCode

-If you already have Live Preview intalled, you can skip this step.
+3.If you already have Live Preview intalled, you can skip this step.

-Click the Go Live button
+4.Click the Go Live button
 On the bottom right of your VSCode, click the Go Live Button and start browsing.

 🔥 Contribute